PhillipSz/translationcheck/README.md

 	python3 translationcheck.py --update

-To updates this script just run:
+To update this script just run:

 	git pull -r

-There is also a bash script which does the same thing, and has mostly the same short options.
+There is also a old bash script which does the same thing, and has mostly the same short options.

 -------------------------------------------------------------------------------------------------------------------------